ryanbieber/deploying-plumber-ibm-cloud/README.md

     && apt-get clean \
     && rm -rf /var/lib/apt/lists/

-#copy the setup script, run it, then delete it
 My setup R file is in the src folder this dockerfile is in and I run it then delete it after I run it, it mainly installs the r-packages I need (I have warn=-2) so the build fails if a package doesnt install correctly.
 >COPY src/setup.R /
 >RUN Rscript setup.R && rm setup.R